-- Water quantity;

-- Surface water quality;
+- Water quantity; - Surface water quality;

 - Aquatic ecosystems;

 - Fish; and,

 - Fish habitat.

-Water is considered a VEC and the protection of regional water quality and quantity is critical to the residents of Baffin Island.
+The protection of regional water quality and quantity is critical to the residents of Baffin Island.
 Long-term downstream users (i.e., local residents) have not been identified; however, there is potential for incidental water-use by hunters and visitors on adjacent lands.
-Potential effects to fish and fish habitat from either water withdrawal exceedances or compromised water quality and/or quantity have been identified.
+Potential for effects to fish and fish habitat from either water withdrawal exceedances or compromised water quality and/or quantity have been identified.